stet-stet/many-gf2n-cpp/53_assemblynotes.md

 ## Conclusion

 Inlining helped much in decreasing the total time taken, but is insufficient in explaining why the "unrolled" loop should run 4x faster with O1 flag.
+Thus, I wrote [this question](https://stackoverflow.com/questions/67517624/33-less-instructions-17-less-mem-access-but-4x-as-fast) in stackoverflow: the consensus from the comments are that out-of-order dynamic dispatch should be involved.